 Having a homemade bird feeder in your backyard can help fulfill Wolf Adventure Paws on the Path 7 and Webelos & Arrow of Light Adventure Into the Wild 3 & 6.

-This fun and easy bird feeder craft uses a soda bottle, a wooden spoon, a small eye screw and some string.
-The idea came from Spoonful.
-Their directions call for using a one liter bottle, but a 16 or 20 ounce bottle works fine.
+This fun and easy bird feeder craft uses a soda bottle, a wooden spoon, a small eye screw, and some string.
+You can use a 16 or 20-ounce bottle or a one-liter bottle.
 If you use the smaller bottle, you’ll only need to use one spoon.

 Using a marker, draw an asterisk on one side of the bottle about an inch from the bottom.
 On the opposite side of the bottle, draw a circle about 1 inch in diameter.
 Parents, you’ll use a craft knife and carefully cut along the lines of the asterisk.
 Cut out the circle.